-When learning about mathematics, students take part in activities which enable them to understand mathematical concepts.
+When learning about mathematics, students take part in activities that enable them to understand mathematical concepts.
 Once they have developed these understandings, they transfer this meaning into symbols such as pictures and diagrams and then learn to transfer them into conventional mathematical notation.
-They use what they have learnt to solve problems in realistic and real life situations.
+They then use what they have learnt to solve problems in realistic and real life situations.
 Mathematical learning happens in separate lessons and is integrated into other learning.

-Students develop differently in mathematical learning and teachers differentiate for each student's learning needs.
-However by the end of grade it is expected that most students will meet these learning objectives.
+Students develop differently while learning mathematics and teachers differentiate for each student's learning needs.
+However, by the end of Grade Two it is expected that most students will meet these learning objectives.